 To make your own oat flour, simply grind a 1/3 of a cup of oats. *Note: to smash the chickpeas, place them into a ziplock bag and smash them using a rolling pin.
 Alternatively, you can just use a fork to smash them, but the ziplock is just so much cleaner and easier.

-Once the yam is done, remove it from the oven, and when cool enough to handle, peel and add it to a mixing bowl, along with the chickpeas.
-Using a fork, mash together the yams, chickpeas and onions.
+Once the sweet potato is done, remove it from the oven, and when cool enough to handle, peel and add it to a mixing bowl, along with the chickpeas.
+Using a fork, mash together the sweet potato, chickpeas, and onions.

 Lastly, add a bit of the oat flour and mix to combine.
 Continue to add the oat flour until the burgers hold together nicely.
-Typically, we use the whole 1/3 cup, but this may vary depending on the moisture in your yams etc.
+Typically, we use the whole 1/3 cup, but this may vary depending on the moisture in your sweet potato etc.